Syria's Assad allows exiled uncle to return to avoid prison | Politics

 - Lebanon

-Al-Watan said President Bashar Assad has forgiven his uncle.
+The paper said President Bashar Assad has forgiven his uncle.
 It offered no further details.

-It was a dramatic falling out between the brothers.
-Rifaat Assad had served as a vice president and a top commander in the Syrian army.

-He was nicknamed "the Butcher of Hama" after human rights groups alleged he supervised an assault that crushed a 1982 uprising in the west-central Syrian province of Hama.
-Rifaat Assad has denied any role in what came to be known as the Hama massacre.
+Rifaat Assad was nicknamed “the Butcher of Hama” after human rights groups alleged he supervised an assault that crushed a 1982 uprising in the west-central Syrian province of Hama.
+He has denied any role in what came to be known as the Hama massacre.
 He has also been linked to the 1980 killings of hundreds of prisoners and Syrian army abuses in Lebanon in the 1970s and early 1980s.

-Al-Watan said Rifaat Assad returned on Thursday, adding that it learned from unnamed sources that he was allowed to return to prevent him from serving prison time and after his properties in Europe were confiscated.
+He was convicted of money laundering and diversion of public funds.
+He denied wrongdoing and said the funds that allowed him to buy his French real estate came from generous gifts from his 16 children and Saudi royals.
 Rifaat is also being investigated in Switzerland for war crimes related to the 1982 Hama massacre.
 Late President Hafez Assad allowed his younger brother to return briefly to Syria in the 1990s to attend his mother's funeral.
-But Rifaat Assad was quickly declared a persona non-grata and forced to leave as he was considered a danger to the succession plan from father to son.

-Rifaat Assad questioned the constitutionality of Bashar Assad's rise to power in 2000 and organized opposition to his government from abroad.
+But Rifaat was quickly declared a persona non-grata and forced to leave as he was considered a threat to Hafez's succession plan for his son, Bashar.
+Rifaat Assad questioned the constitutionality of Bashar Assad's rise to power in 2000 and organised opposition to his government from abroad.
 But he is not believed to have any political weight among the opposition, which had a deep mistrust for the ambitious former military commander.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)